LeonLonsdale/react-notes/state.md

 import { useState } from "react";
 ```

-component.
-The hook accepts a value, and then returns an array containing that value and a function to change the value.
-Changing the value using this function prompts react to re-render the component.
-This allows us to have interactive modules.

 ## Initialising State

 - We can only declare our state within a component function or custom hook, and only at the top level.